Prior99/hyrest/docs/tutorial-about.md

 6. [Express Setup](tutorial-express-setup): In order to serve the Api, Hyrest needs to be connected to Express.
 7. [Database setup](tutorial-database-setup): The models need to be store somewhere.
 A database connection needs to be provided by the dependency injector.
 8. [Compile the backend](tutorial-compile-backend): The backend is implemented.
 It can now be compiled, executed and used.
+9. [Cors](tutorial-cors): Add CORS support to your backend.
+10. [Setup Webpack](tutorial-webpack): Configure webpack to properly compile the frontend part of the application.
+11. [Setup React](tutorial-react): Setup basic react code and render a hello world.
+12. [Dependency Injection (Frontend)](tutorial-dependency-injection-frontend): Add dependency injection support for the frontend.
+13. [Todo store](tutorial-todo-store): Add a todo store.
+14. [List component](tutorial-list-component): Create a component for listing all available todos.
+15. [Form component](tutorial-form-component): Create a component with a form for adding new todos.